Some industry folklore is repeated so often, so widely, that we collectively just take it for granted. It’s always been that way and always will be.

 Marketers understand that they should be adapting and optimising creative assets to the specific features of the platform where they’ll run.

 The industry myth is that producing video in this way is both expensive and takes lots of time.
 A director and large crew have to be hired, and they have to shoot somewhere glamorous, taking their expensive equipment with them.
-By the time you get through post-production, it’s taken many months and a lot of dollars.
+By the time you get through post-production, it’s taken many months and a lot of money.
 The final piece of art, beautiful though it may be, now has to run everywhere — one size fits all — with no time or resources to adapt or customise.

 As we’ve learned here at Google, though, it doesn’t have to be that way.
 We put together a team of people tasked with carrying out digital-first video experiments.
-Their goal was to find ways to make video faster, cheaper, and more effective.
+Their goal was to find ways to make video faster, cheaper and more effective.
 And they’ve already had some successes.

 For example, for the launch of the Google Home Hub, we took one base video and ran it through a tool called Directors Mix that allows you to create custom videos on a massive scale.
 We ended up with 80 versions of the ad, each tailored to a different context.
 So if someone had just looked up a recipe on YouTube, they might have seen this version, which showed how to make stuffing.